pjbacelar/design-qa-checklist/checklist-en.md

 * [ ] Take note of all the errors and inconsistencies that were found during the QA session and classify them as:
     * [ ] Fixes and changes that the dev will take care of
     * [ ] Design debts that were found
-    * E.g. A design debt can be a mockup or user flow that was not built during the design phase and the developer didn't implement or also a mockup that was misundestood, lacked a detailed explanation and generated a wrong result.
+    * A design debt can be a mockup or user flow that was not built during the design phase and the developer didn't implement or also a mockup that was misunderstood, lacked a detailed explanation and generated a wrong result.
-* [ ] If you can't think of a obvious solution for a specific problem, add them to your research track and find the solution after the meeting.
+* [ ] If you can't think of an obvious solution for a specific problem, add them to your research track and find the solution after the meeting.
-  * E.g. Avoid doing mockup adjustments or researching during the meeting, because you'll be stealing the developer's time to do a task that is individual to the designer.
+  * Avoid doing mockup adjustments or researching during the meeting, because you'll be stealing the developer's time to do a task that is individual to the designer.